-Cristina LePort, MD, author of the not yet published novel Dissection, provided this review of former literary agent Mark Malatesta.
-Cristina worked with Mark to improve her book, platform, and pitch materials resulting in her being offered representation by literary agent Bob Diforio.
+Cristina LePort, MD, author of the novel Dissection (Bancroft Press), provided this review of former literary agent Mark Malatesta.
+Cristina worked with Mark to improve her book, platform, and pitch materials resulting in her being offered representation by literary agent Bob Diforio, then getting a publishing contract with Bancroft Press, a top-ten independent publisher since 1992.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Cristina.

 Mark Malatesta Review by Cristina LePort, MD

 Bancroft Press is publishing my book and sending it out to try getting a movie contract!
 Bob Diforio is now my agent.
 He spent 17 years at New American Library (Dutton / Penguin USA) in positions ranging from VP Sales to President and Publisher, Chairman and CEO.
 I signed his agency agreement on my birthday and went to Italy a couple days later.
 The timing was just a coincidence, but it feels great.

 I’m a doctor and I was at a medial conference—feeling like a paranoid nervous wreckand constantly checking emails on my phone, waiting for an answer.
 When I read the news I wanted to scream, but I couldn’t because I was at the event.
 I was standing there, looking for somebody to tell.
 My husband was speaking on stage, so I couldn’t tell him.
 So, I called my daughter on the phone and told a few friends.
 I didn’t tell a lot of people until I’d received the contract, I wanted to be sure.
 But it was one of the greatest feelings of my life.